siberiacancode/mock-config-server/README.md

 export default mockServerConfig;
 ```

-If the file exists, response interceptors will receive a Buffer with the file content as the data argument.
-You can transform that buffer into any format you desire.
+If the file exists, response interceptors will receive null as the data argument.

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */